An 'unprecedented' storm is hitting the West as another continues to pile snow on the Midwest

 That storm unleashed powerful winds and dumped snow and rain over the Plains Tuesday and moved over the upper Midwest Wednesday dumping snow from Nebraska to Wisconsin, CNN meteorologist Michael Guy said.

-Parts of Minnesota, Wisconsin and the Upper Peninsula of Michigan will see up to a foot of snow -- with some areas receiving up to 14 inches, the weather service said.
+Parts of Minnesota, Wisconsin and the Upper Peninsula of Michigan will see up to a foot of snow -- with some areas receiving up to 14 inches, the weather service said in a statement.

 "Gusty winds will also cause blowing and drifting snow, as well as reduced visibility causing whiteout conditions," it said.